mikermcneil/sails-deploy-azure/README.md

 # sails-deploy-azure

+The official Microsoft Azure deployment strategy for Sails.js.

-This custom command for Sails deploys your app to any PaaS host like Azure, Heroku, EBS, etc. who implements a compatible strategy.
+This deployment strategy for Sails deploys your app to Azure in minutes.

+Trying to figure out how this works?
+Read some more background [here](https://github.com/balderdashy/sails/pull/2667#issuecomment-75474760);

 ## Installation